yangeorget/nucs/docs/source/variables_domains.rst

      - 6

 .. note::
-   In NUCS, actual domains are computed on demand from shared domains and offsets.
+   In NuCS, actual domains are computed on demand from shared domains and offsets.

 The constructor of the :code:`Problem` class
 ********************************************